-4:8 And the four beasts had each of them six wings about him; and they were full of eyes within:- As comparison of the wings of the seraphim which mean "burning ones; fiery one" or nobles, in (Isaiah 6:2), they have six wings:
+4:8 And the four beasts had each of them six wings about him; and they were full of eyes within:- The four beasts are only compared to the seraphim, in having six wings.
+Describing them...

 - with two of which they cover their faces because they dared not gaze directly at God's glory which would be too powerful to behold; - and with the two to cover their feet, acknowledging their lowliness even though engaged in divine service to God; - and with two they flew in serving the One on the throne.